bodo-ai/PyDough/documentation/dsl.md

 GRAPH(n_people=COUNT(selected_people))
 ```

-**Good Example #7**: Counts how many people have a gmail or yahoo account.
+**Good Example #7**: Count how many people have a gmail or yahoo account.
 [See here](functions.md#logical) for more details on the valid/invalid use of logical operations in Python.

 ```py
 %%pydough